Gianni Marciante

 When Nation Building Goes South: Draft Evasion, Government Repression, and the Origins of the Sicilian Mafia ( Draft )

-Abstract: Can coercive nation building foster organised crime?
-I provide evidence on this question by showing how a coercive nation-building policy -- conscription -- contributed to the emergence of the Sicilian mafia in the 19th century.
-This policy generated widespread demand for private protection in Sicilian society, especially after a government-led repression campaign run in 1863 to curb large-scale draft evasion on the island.
-Using a novel dataset on episodes of government repression and historical mafia presence, I find that the Sicilian mafia was more likely to develop in towns victimised by the repression campaign.
+Abstract: This paper examines the effects of resistance to nation building on the local market for private protection in the context of 19th-century Sicily.
+In 1861 the Italian central government introduced conscription in Sicily for nation-building purposes.
+The policy provoked an identity backlash in Sicilian society that brought about a government-led repression campaign in 1863, to curb large-scale draft evasion on the island.
+Using a novel dataset on episodes of government repression and historical mafia presence, I find that the Sicilian mafia was more likely to develop in towns victimised by the repression campaign, where the demand for protection was higher.
 To infer causality, I use an instrumental variables approach based on a network of least-cost paths connecting garrison towns that were visited by the army during the 1863 expedition.
 I find suggestive evidence that increasing distrust in government in repressed towns helps account for the early spread of the Sicilian mafia.

 Presented at:

-• 2023: CLEAN Seminar Series, Bocconi University – Economic History Seminar, Universitat Pompeu Fabra – University of Bologna – "Institutions, Civil Society and Socio-Economic Prosperity" Conference, Bocconi University – ASREC Conference, Harvard University – University of Manchester (online)
+• 2023: CLEAN Seminar Series, Bocconi University – Economic History Seminar, Universitat Pompeu Fabra – 14th Petralia Workshop – University of Bologna – "Institutions, Civil Society and Socio-Economic Prosperity" Conference, Bocconi University – ASREC Conference, Harvard University – University of Manchester (online)

 • 2022: 47th Spanish Economic Association Simposio, Valencia – Online Economic History Workshop – University of Zurich (online) – 92nd SEA Annual Meeting, Fort Lauderdale – OWL Workshop, University of Warwick – Graduate Economic History Seminar Series, LSE – ASREC Europe Conference, University of Notre Dame London – Applied Young Economist Webinar – 34th EAEPE Annual Conference, Parthenope University of Naples – XIX World Economic History Congress, Paris – WEAI Annual Conference, Portland (online) – CAGE Summer School, University of Warwick – 14th EHES Conference, University of Groningen – 4th PhD Economics and Finance Workshop, QMUL – Annual Cliometric Conference, Vanderbilt University – 11th Annual Workshop on Growth, History and Development, Southern Denmark University – EHS Annual Conference, University of Cambridge – Tor Vergata University of Rome